-Summer’s here and the time is right to enjoy the sunshine.
-This is best done outdoors, of course, but if at some point you get tired of the heat, you may want to take a moment to look at how the source of all this brightness, the sun, has found its reflection in art.
-That is why Culture.pl brings you this selection of seven 20th-century paintings by acclaimed Polish artists, which evoke the motif of the sun.
+Summer’s here, and the time's right to enjoy the sunshine.
+This is best done outdoors, but if at some point you get tired of the heat, you may want to consider how the source of all this brightness has found its reflection in art.
+Culture.pl brings you seven paintings by Polish artists which evoke the motif of the sun.

 A Beaming Sunset

 This tempera-on-canvas painting was created by Wojciech Weiss at the turn of the 20th century, most probably in the year 1900.
 By then the painter had already met Stanisław Przybyszewski, the eccentric writer who influenced a whole generation of various Polish artists with his view of art as a means of reaching the ‘Absolute’.
 The encounter prompted Weiss, now considered one of the greats of Polish painting, to paint in a style where he used his artistic sensibility to give depictions of reality a visionary quality.
 The piece, entitled Promienny Zachód Słońca (editor’s translation: A Beaming Sunset), is a testimony to that.
 It was created during the artist’s stay in Strzyżów, a town in south-eastern Poland, and shows how he saw the nearby countryside.